brandur/sorg/content/drafts/canonical-log-lines.md

 4. By tagging every line emitted to Splunk with [request IDs](/request-ids), we can easily cross-reference canonical lines with any other part of the raw trace that came from a request.
-5. Available immediately: ljgs are fed directly into Splunk and can be queried in near real-time.

 These traits make Splunk ideal for operational work where we might be in the midst of an incident and need information immediately.

-The downside of Splunk is that it's expensive to license and run, and your retention is generally limited by your total capacity being heavily eaten into by the sheer amount of raw information being pushed into the system.
-It's not an unusual sight to see our operations teams trying to prune the traces of our highest traffic systems to keep Splunk running under quota [2].
+The downside of Splunk is that it's expensive to license and run, and your retention is generally limited by your total capacity being eaten up by the reams of raw information being pushed into the system.
+It's not an unusual sight to see our operations teams at Stripe trying to prune the traces of our highest traffic systems to keep Splunk running under quota [2].

 ### Redshift (#redshift)

 The other system that we use to ingest canonical lines is Redshift.
-What's written here applies to any data warehousing system, so feel free to replace "Redshift" with your software of choice.
+Any other data warehousing system would do just as well.

-Some advantages of a warehouse:
+Some advantages of a data warehouse:

 1. Scalability: tables can be arbitrarily large and still queryable without trouble.